Parth27/savitar/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Community Goals
+* Be welcoming: We strive to be a community that welcomes and supports people of all backgrounds and identities.
+* Be considerate: Your work will be used by other people and you in turn will use other people's work.
+Any decision you take will affect users and colleagues and you should take those consequences into account.
+* Be respectful: Not all of us will agree all of the time, but disagreement is no excuse for poor behavior and poor manners.

 ## Our Responsibilities